-Building upon previous research and experiences, we have employed certain methods in which we believe to be suitable for participating in TRECVID-2003.
-This section will cover specific aspects of our methodology including system development (system and client side) along with the experimental design used to carry out TRECVID-2003 experiments.
+Building upon previous research and experiences, we employed certain methods which we believe to be suitable for participating in TRECVID-2003.
+This section will cover specific aspects of our methodology including system development (database and client side) along with experimental design.